 Although User Account Control (UAC) can get annoying, it serves the important purpose of abstracting executables from the security context of the logged in user.
 This means that even when you’re logged in as an admin, UAC will prevent applications from running as you without your consent.
 This prevents malware from running in the background and malicious websites from launching installers or other code.
 Leave UAC on whenever possible.

 The tips in this guide help secure the Windows operating system, but every application you run should be hardened as well.
-Common Microsoft server applications such as MSSQL and Exchange have specific security mechanisms that can help protect them against attacks like ransomware, be sure to research and tweak each application for maximum resilience.
+Common Microsoft server applications such as MSSQL and Exchange have specific security mechanisms that can help protect them against attacks like ransomware such as WannaCry, be sure to research and tweak each application for maximum resilience.
 If you’re building a web server, you can also follow our hardening guide to improve its internet facing security.

 Finally, you need to make sure that your logs and monitoring are configured and capturing the data you want so that in the event of a problem, you can quickly find what you need and remediate it.
 Logging works differently depending on whether your server is part of a domain.
 Domain logons are processed by domain controllers, and as such, they have the audit logs for that activity, not the local system.
 Stand alone servers will have security audits available and can be configured to show passes and/or failures.